c.930 Penrith Viking Hoard buried, artefacts from which were later found in 1785, 1830 and 2009. This is now known as the 'Penrith Hoard'.

 940 A battle victory recorded for Edmund over Constantine mac Aeda, the 'Strathclyde' Britons and a Dublin Viking called Olaf Cuaran.

-943 Constantine abdicated his throne as King of Alba, handing power to a son of his own Cousin - Malcolm I.
+943 Constantine abdicated his throne as King of Alba, handing power to the son of his nephew - Malcolm I, son of King Dunmail (Donald)????//

 945 'almost' the last British King of the Cumbrians King Dunmail (Domnall m.
 Eogain, rí Bretan) lost the battle, at what is called now Dunmail Raise, near Grasmere to the Anglo Saxon King Edmund ‘The Magnificent’ of Northumbria.

 Two variations of what happened to King Dunmail at this battle exist.
-One version says King Dunmail was killed and his crown thrown into a nearby tarn above the battlefield and that a mound of cobbles at the top of Dunmail Raise marks his burial site.
-Another version has it that King Dunmail survived and eventually went on a pilgrimage to Rome.
+One local tale says King Dunmail was killed and his crown thrown into a nearby tarn above the battlefield and that a mound of cobbles at the top of Dunmail Raise marks his burial site.
+Another more historically accurate version has it that King Dunmail survived and eventually went on a pilgrimage to Rome, dying there and that the mound of stones at Dunmail Raise were placed there by his warriors prior to the battle in the belief that if they survived they would take them back.
+However there are thousands of stones, probably more in number than his Army could possibly have been?

-973 'Malcolm I of Strathclyde' is king of the Cumbrians, (believed his brother was Amdarch and father had been King Dunmail).
-King Malcolm I and King Dunmail met Edgar of Wessex at a formal ceremony on the River Dee at Chester to swear continued allegiance.
+973 'Malcolm II, (Dub's son/or Dunmails or Kenneths?)' is king of the Cumbrians, (believed his brother was Amdarch and father had been King Dunmail).
+King Malcolm and King Dunmail met King Edgar of Wessex at a formal ceremony on the River Dee at Chester to swear continued allegiance.

 987 'King Malcolm' is referred to as an 'under-king', king of the Cumbrians in the Anglo-Saxon Chronicles.

-997 'Malcolm I of Strathclyde' dies and is succeeded by his brother King Eogan (Owen II/Eoghain II) (Owen/Owain the Bald a 5th son of king Dunmail)
+997 'Malcolm of Cumbria' dies and is succeeded by his brother King Eogan (Owen II/Eoghain II) (Owen/Owain the Bald a 5th son of king Dunmail)

 1002 King Ethelred II ordered the massacre of all Danes in England to eliminate potential treachery.